CARTAvis/old-carta-backend/README.md

 ## To run the CARTA backend

-To run CARTA in this non-packaged state, we need to manually define some library paths.
+To run CARTA in this non-packaged state, we need to manually define some library paths (Not necessary if using the Dockerfile method).

 For Linux: